I'm a socialist and a bit obsessed with politics, a lover of kink, a complete bastard and all those other good things

 - at a Halloween bacchanal in rural Wales, leading and being lead through an elaborate story/game/night dressed as a some kind of wood spirit (mostly involves leaves, nakedness and body paint).

-- On call at some London A+E, helping out the waifs and strays that wash in with mental health issues.
+- On call at some London A+E, helping out lovely people with mental health issues.

 - Helping friends put on a disco/afrobeat night somewhere